fewwwww/blog.suningyao.com/docs/intro.md

 Nice to meet you.
 So that's my name.

-I am a web dev and web3 venture capitalist.
+I am a web dev and web3 researcher, was a web3 venture capitalist.

 My tech stack is `React`+`Vue`+`TypeScript`+`ThreeJS`.